 Before a determination if foundation repair is necessary, it is important to have a basic understanding of the geological content of the existing soils.

 Soil composition can radically vary from one lot to another for a number of reasons.
 If foundation repair is necessary, the solution could be a different pier system, drainage solution, or something else.

-Often times simple corrections to grading, water mitigation, or even a repaired plumbing leak or redirected a/c drip line.
+Often times simple corrections to grading, water mitigation, a redirected A/C drip line, or even a repaired plumbing leak can prevent potential foundation repairs in the future.

 Having a basic understanding of both physics and applied mechanics is of paramount importance when assessing potential foundation repair.
 A direct correlation between the foundation movement, and the cause movement in the soil must be identified to determine the correct foundation repair.